dixitjnandaniya/dixitjnandaniya/README.md

 ### 📫 Connect with Me
-**I love to connect with different people** so feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/dixit-nandaniya-b54a03312) or explore more on my [GitHub profile](https://github.com/dixitjnandaniya) for recent work.
+**I love to connect with different people** so feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/dixit-nandaniya-b54a03312) or explore more on my [GitHub profile](https://github.com/dixitjnandaniya).

 ⭐ **Explore my projects and don’t forget to give a star if you find something useful!** 😊